fabiofdsantos/rel-nofollow-checkbox/README.md

 # Rel Nofollow Checkbox

-This is a simple WordPress plugin to add a checkbox in the insert/edit link popup for including ***nofollow***.
+This is a simple WordPress plugin to add a checkbox in the insert/edit link popup for including `nofollow` attribute.

-Compatible with WordPress 4.0.1
+Compatible with **WordPress v4.0.1**.

 ## Screenshots